01The 12 Types of Trades You Can Place With a Broker

 - If there is a sudden drop in the stock price, your order will be executed at your limit price.
 In other words, imagine the stock you want is trading at $50 per share.
 You have a limit order placed at $48 per share.
 The CEO resigns, and in a single session, the stock plummets to $40 per share.
 As the security was falling in price, your order was executed.
 You are now sitting on a loss of $8 per share.

-Normally, when you purchase a substantial amount of a company’s common stock, your broker will fill your order over the course of several hours, days, or even weeks, as opportunity arises.
+Normally, when you purchase a substantial amount of a company’s common stock, your broker will fill your order over the course of several hours, days, or even weeks, as opportunities arise.
 This will prevent you from “moving the market” – or drastically increasing (decreasing) the price of the stock by flooding the market with a single, huge order.

 At times, however, you may want to place an order at a single price.
-This can be an efficient way to place your order while ensuring a minimum amount of bookkeeping; always a consideration if you are managing a larger portfolio with several hundreds of thousands, or millions, of dollars in equities.
 The solution is to place an all-or-none trade.
 All-or-none trades essentially tell your broker that you do not want your trade executed unless he can do so in a single transaction.
-The minimum qualification for an all-or-none trade is three round lots or more (300 shares).

 Besides the usual caveats, there are some additional considerations before placing an all-or-none order: